Get an annual AARP membership for only $12. Limited time offer.

 Verizon

 Verizon has been the cell phone carrier to beat in terms of coverage and has led the way in adoption of 5G.
 The company currently offers 5G and 5G ultra wideband (ultra wideband is a little bit faster than 5G) and nationwide coverage, and has received the highest number of awards for network quality 32 times in a row from J.D.
-Power.4
+Power.5

+In general, 5G service is ten times faster than 4G.
 When testing out Verizon, we noticed that the carrier often has service in some less-populated areas where other carriers don’t.
 If you enjoy camping, live in a rural area, or travel to more remote locations, Verizon is an excellent choice.

 Consumer Cellular vs. Verizon Phones